St Bees Lighthouse: The current lighthouse

 In the 20th century, during the interwar period, the lighthouse was used as a turning marker in the London to Isle of Man air races.
-During World War II the local Home Guard used it to practise defence/attack strategies although there is no record of ammunition being fired at it.
+During World War II the local Home Guard used it to practice defence/attack strategies although there is no record of ammunition being fired at it.
 At Whitehaven Archives there is the Register of Reports on Supernumerary Assistant Keepers between 9 June 1925 and 14 May 1976 listing every keeper at the Light between those dates- too numerous to list here.
 A Chronological and name index has been compiled and appended to the Archive Catalogue Record.

 There is a list of keepers between 1841 and 1910 on GenUKI.

 In 1951 the light was electrified and a new optic was installed.
 It retained a group-occulting characteristic until the 1960s, when it became a group-flashing light (flashing twice every twenty seconds).

-In 1987 the lighthouse was de-manned and automated: it became one of five to be remotely monitored from the Trinity House depot at Holyhead.
+In 1987 the lighthouse was de-staffed and automated: it became one of five to be remotely monitored from the Trinity House depot at Holyhead.
 At the same time the intensity of the light was reduced, giving a beam of 134,000 candela with a visible range of 18 nmi.
 In 1999 the light was further modernised (the lamp being replaced with a cluster of three 250W halogen lamps) after which it was monitored from the Trinity House Planning Centre in Harwich.

 In February 2021 the (by then obsolescent) halogen lamps were removed and a new 90W LED light was installed (within the fresnel lens), which has succeeded in providing a more energy-efficient light source without any reduction in its range (18 Nautical Miles).
 It flashes twice every 20 seconds.